Supervisor: Dr Irit Katz

 Research overview:

 Peacebuilding and the pursuit of justice are critical to our collective futures, and yet remain underexplored within the field of architecture.
-In spaces where violence has happened, the links between peacebuilding and architecture are particularly salient.
+In spaces where violence has happened, the links between justice and architecture are particularly salient.
 While it is widely acknowledged that such sites are important for the memorialization and addressal of past injustices, the physical spaces themselves are often viewed as evidentiary, narrative, or organizational backgrounds to these practices, and not active collaborators in them.
-Addressing this through a thread of new materialism that positions matter as active and mutually entangled with human dynamics, my research examines the material agency of sites of violence in negotiating sociopolitical orientations and mediating legacies of conflict.
-The premise is that architectural material is an active collaborator in the formation of memory, identity, and sociopolitical dynamics.
+Redressing this theoretical lacuna through a combination of postcolonial theory and critical phenomenology, my research examines the material agency of sites of violence in negotiating sociopolitical orientations and mediating legacies of conflict.
+The premise is that architectural material is an active collaborator in the sociopolitical dynamics that lie at the heart of justice.

-This research explores these lines of questioning through Nyayo House, a former torture centre in the basement of an office tower in downtown Nairobi.
-Employing a qualitative methodology that combines interviews, detailed architectural documentation and collective image-making, this study embraces the complex entanglements of memory, temporality, and matter to better understand how architecture might contribute towards a more just future.
+This research explores this question through Nyayo House, a former torture centre in the basement of an office tower in downtown Nairobi that stands at the cusp of memorialization amid ongoing injustices.
+Employing a qualitative methodology that combines interviews, detailed architectural documentation and collective, intergenerational architectural design, this study embraces the complex entanglements of temporality, materiality, and justice in the Kenyan context to better understand how architecture might contribute towards a more just future.

 Biography: